Marketing to developers

 - dev personality: sceptical, pragmatic, practical, “tribal” (trust other devs’ expertise more than marketers’)

-- retargeting (ads follow users across sites) works well but requires analytics/tracking not great for devs
+- retargeting (ads follow users across sites) works well

 - maybe ok for late stage (consideration, activation, engagement, upgrades)